-- (III) In the case of change of CPA firm and the audit fees for the year of the change less than that of the previous year, please disclose the amount of audit fees before and after the change, and reasons of the change: N/A. - (IV) In the case of any reduction in audit fees by more than 15% compared to the previous year, please disclose the amount, the percentage and reason of such variation: N/A. - VI.
-Information about replacement of CPA: Cooperating with the internal rotation of Deloitte & Touche, the CPAs of the Company were changed starting from Q1 2020 where CPAs, Chen, Chiang-Shiun and Chen, Chao-Mei, served as the CPA of the Company Now.
+- (II) When non-audit fees paid to the certified public accountant, to the accounting firm of the certified public accountant, and/or to any affiliated enterprise of such accounting firm are one quarter or more of the audit fees paid thereto, the amounts of both audit and non-audit fees as well as details of non-audit services shall be disclosed: N/A. - (III) In the case of change of CPA firm and the audit fees for the year of the change less than that of the previous year, please disclose the amount of audit fees before and after the change, and reasons of the change: N/A. - (IV) In the case of any reduction in audit fees by more than 15% compared to the previous year, please disclose the amount, the percentage and reason of such variation: N/A. - VI.
+Information about replacement of CPA: N/A. - VII.

-- VII.
 Name of the CPA firm or its affiliates at which the Company's Chairman, President, or managers responsible for financial or accounting matters was an employee over the past year: None. - VIII.
 Any transfer of equity interests and pledge of or change in equity interests by a director, supervisor, manager, or shareholder with a stake of more than 10 percent in the most recent year and until the date of publication of the annual report: